Small camper trailers that are easy to tow are the next big thing. These are the best small travel trailers that weigh under 2,000 pounds!

 Scott and I don’t need a travel trailer with a ton of indoor space because we prefer to spend most of our time outdoors while camping and we didn’t want to have to buy a large truck just to tow around a camper.

-Lucky for us, the tiny travel trailer market has come a long way over the past few years and it turns out we have quite a few options.
+Lucky for us, the small travel trailer market has come a long way over the past few years and it turns out we have quite a few options.

 Scamp Travel Trailers